LattePandaTeam/Docs/docs/content/mu_edition/gpio_ctl.md

     To ensure the port mapping matches the table above, the BIOS version must be `S70NC1R200-8G/16G-A` or `S70NC1R200-8G/16G-A-SATA` (Build Date: 2025/12/19) or newer.

-    Older BIOS versions may cause duplicate serial port mappings.
+    Older BIOS versions may cause duplicate serial port mappings or mappings that don't match the table above.
 If upgrading from an older BIOS version:

     - Windows: It is recommended to uninstall all COM devices in Device Manager and reboot the system to refresh the mapping.
     - Linux: A simple system reboot is sufficient.